Skip to content

 Meall Odhar — common questions

-How hard is Meall Odhar?
+How difficult is Meall Odhar?

-Can I bring my dog up Meall Odhar?
+Can dogs go up Meall Odhar?

-Is there mobile signal on Meall Odhar?
+Will I get phone signal on Meall Odhar?

 Moderate.
 EE on the A82 corridor near Auch; weaker once in Auch Gleann.